Our Play Areas

 Burwell Recreation Ground (QEII Field in Trust)

-Click here for a link to the Google Maps location
+Click here for the Google Maps location

-Click here for a link to the Google Maps location
+Click here for the Google Maps location

 The Leys (Centenary Field in Trust)

 The play park at The Leys (Centenary Field in Trust) is the largest and most feature-packed playground in Witney, sitting within the town’s main recreation ground near Station Lane.
-It’s designed as a full adventure play area with activities for toddlers, older children, and families spending a whole afternoon outdoors.
+It’s designed as a full adventure play area plus splash park with activities for toddlers, older children, and families spending a whole afternoon outdoors.

-Click here for a link to the Google Maps location
+Click here for the Google Maps location

 Eton Close